jjv360/nim-classes/README.md

 # Constructing it this way allows you to pass in values for the variables that don't have values set
 let obj = DataOnly(v1: 10, v2: "20").init()

+# Using the mixin keyword will copy the variables and methods from one class to another
+class CustomNote:
+    var note = ""

+class Circle of Shape:
+    mixin CustomNote

+let circle = Circle.init()
+circle.note = "My custom note"
 ```